Statistical mechanics from quantum envariance and exchange symmetry: Discussion

 The key insight unifying our results is that thermodynamic behavior~\cite{sebastian2019book} arises from the information-theoretic properties of quantum systems interacting with their environment.
 This perspective provides a natural resolution to the Gibbs paradox \cite{gibbs1902,sackur1911,tetrode1912} through entanglement entropy, while simultaneously explaining the emergence of classical statistical distributions from quantum measurement processes.
 The quantum corrections we derive for the Saha equation~\cite{saha1921(2),mihalas1978} further demonstrate how this framework extends beyond textbook statistical mechanics to predict observable phenomena in quantum many-body systems~\cite{nielsen2000}.
-These findings fundamentally reshape our understanding of statistical physics by demonstrating that:
+These findings demonstrate that: